purpleleaf/pmt2e/README.md

   * substitution of zenity with yad

-  * add use of font glyphs beside text and icons output
+  * add use of font glyphs beside text and icons output (requires a [Nerd Font](https://www.nerdfonts.com/) of your  choice)

   * remove  the use of a single  scripts to invoke all the others ; this choice in my opinion simplifies  the use of the scripts reducing the  number of options